From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

 For generalization of the port-based teleportation for sending composite quantum systems~\cite{strelchuk_generalized_2013,stud2020A,Studzinski_2022,mozrzymas2021optimal} the relevant operator is a direct generalization of the above one:

 where $l$ is the number of systems to be teleported, and $S(N)$ is the symmetric group over $N$ elements.
-See Fig. \ref{fig:rho} to see on what systems identities and are acting.
+From Fig. \ref{fig:rho} it is easy to see on what systems identities and are acting.
 The factor $1/(N-l)!$ is to remove overcounting.

 Thus the operator $\rho$ is sum of operators, for which $N-l$ systems are identity, while the other $2l$ are occupied by maximally entangled states.
-In \cite{MozJPA} it was noted that the operator is tightly related to the notion of {\it induced representation} as well as with PRIR (partially reduced irreducible representation").
+In \cite{MozJPA} it was noted that the operator is tightly related to the notion of {\it induced representation} as well as with PRIR ("partially reduced irreducible representation").

 To see how they arise, let us first notice how permutation from $S(N)$ acts on the state.
 For each particular constituent of $\rho$ an effect will be the following: the ends of maximally entangled states that lie to the left of the "wall" will be redistributed, and permuted, and the same happens to the free systems.
-Let us start with one constitutent of the state - the one where all free systems are on the left:
+Let us start with one constituent of the state - the one where all free systems are on the left:

 Let us split the identity into projectors onto irreps of $S(N-l)$: